island-is/island.is/handbook/repository/system-e2e.md

 2. `yarn dev/init <app>`
 3. `yarn dev <app>`

+{% hint style="example" %}
+1. `yarn get-secrets application-system-form`
+2. `yarn dev/init application-system-form`
+3. `yarn dev application-system-form`
+{% endhint %}

 However, not all projects support this, or are incomplete in this setup.
 If this fails, find its `README.md` and follow the instructions given there.
 If that fails, reach out to the QA team and we’ll remedy the documentation and improve the initial setup.

 ## 🤖 Start Playwright

 First time you run Playwright, you'll need to set up its runtime environment with `yarn playwright install`.
-Then, Playwright can be started in several ways:
+Then, you can list tests with the `--list` flag or run tests in various ways:

-- Using our local script: `./scripts/local-e2e.sh --help`
-- Using playwright directly: `yarn playwright test --project <path/to/your/app>`
+- Using playwright directly: `yarn playwright test <name-of-your-app>/.*/<smoke|acceptance>`
+- Specific test file: `yarn playwright test <path/to/your/test/file>`
+- Using a pattern (regex): `yarn playwright test <pattern>`

+{% hint style="example" %}
+- smoke: `yarn playwright test application-system-form/smoke`
+- acceptance: `yarn playwright test service-portal/acceptance`
+- both: `yarn playwright test system-e2e/.*/web`
+- pattern `yarn playwright test 'system-e2e/.*/s?port?'`
+{% endhint %}

 {% hint style="info" %}
 Add `export TEST_ENVIRONMENT=dev` before any command to test against the live [dev-web](https://beta.dev01.devland.is/).
+Note that you'll need Cognito username/password credentials for this.
 Valid values are `local` (default), `dev`, `staging`, and `prod` to test the respective environment.
-{% endhint %}

-{% hint style="info" %}
-You can append to the `test` command the path/name of your test case `yarn playwright test <path/to/spec/file>` to only test a specific spec.
 {% endhint %}

 # ✍️ Writing tests